Updated

 Switchblades and gravity knives are now legal under Colorado state law.
 Switchblade knives are “automatic knives” that open automatically by hand pressure applied to a button, spring, or other device in its handle.
 And gravity knives open by the force of gravity.

 Note that butterfly knives (a.k.a. balisong knives) exist in a legal grey area.
 Arguably, they are gravity knives and therefore are not illegal weapons.
-But there is no case precedence showing that the repeal of the gravity knife ban applies to butterfly knives.
+However, there is no case precedence showing that the repeal of the gravity knife ban applies to butterfly knives.

 However, switchblades and gravity knives remain illegal in certain municipalities and cities, including: